Here at TicTocLife, we’ve reached not only one but two milestones this month!

 → Related: How to Become a Millionaire in 10 Years (Debt to $1.2M at 33)

-As mentioned in the introduction to this post, we reached another major money milestone this month.
-From a high level, our assets and liabilities are shown in the data table below as of April 30, 2021.
+The market keeps chugging along and so do our investments.
+From a high level, our assets and liabilities are shown in the data table below as of April 30, 2022.

 |Description||Value (USD, $)|